mmularski/ckad-exams/ckad-tasks/exam-1/task-06-ingress-exposure/task/task-description.md

 ## Notes
 - Use nginx image for the web application.
 - The Ingress should route traffic for a specific host.
-- Assume the Ingress controller is already installed.
 - The Ingress must have the exact configuration listed above.